Masanbat12/Basic_CRM_Using_Fiber/README.md

 localhost:7000/api/v1/lead,
 For creating new lead (need to add in JSON):
 '{
-    "name": "Jane Smith",
+    "name": "Jane Sm",
     "company": "XYZ Corp",
-    "email": "jane.smith@example.com",
+    "email": "jane.sm@example.com",
-    "phone": 9876543210
+    "phone": 1234567890
 }'
 And then POST : localhost:7000/api/v1/lead
 Also to change id : localhost:7000/api/v1/lead/2 <- adding after 'lead/' any number.

-if you chose to use postman then you can test it:
+if you chose to use postman then you can test it like this:

 To interact with the CRM application using Postman:
-Open Postman.
+Open Postman (and download postman agent). click on "new" button.
 Import or manually create requests using the base URL http: //localhost:7000.
 Or any port you get.
 Send requests to the various endpoints (e.g., GET, POST, DELETE) to interact with the CRM and observe the responses.